List of The Dumping Ground characters: Floss Guppy

 In "Be My Girl", Floss meets some prospective parents.
 She starts to think about her Mother and when a little boy in the park questions her 'Where is your Mum, haven't you got one?' in an evil way, Floss goes over the tipping point and pushes him and his ice cream to the ground.
-Floss' potential foster parents shout at Floss causing her to get upset.
+Floss' potential foster parents shout at Floss, upsetting her.
 May-Li reveals that Floss is in care because she was abandoned by her mother in a nail salon, when she was 18 months old; this is why she is so attached to nail varnish.
 At the foster parents' house they ask her to remove her nail varnish causing Floss to throw food around.
-Floss tells all the people at the 'Dumping Ground' that whilst there is a chance her mum might come back, she will wait.
+Floss tells all the people at the 'Dumping Ground' that whilst there is a chance her mother might return, she will wait.

 In Series 3, Floss took up dancing.
 In "Party Games", during an open day for potential foster parents to get to know the kids in Ashdene Ridge, Floss showed a dance routine to the couples that attended the open day to impress them.
-And also to try and get money from them by busking.
+And also to try to get money from them by busking.

 In series 4 she has a major storyline in the episode "Troll".
 In this episode, fearing she's being overlooked especially after Harry's departure, she comes up with an idea which she hopes will put her center stage, but it ends up with her heavily upsetting Finn.

 In Series 5, she gets a chance to star in a commercial playing the daughter of a woman.
-Since she shouldn't know what it is like to have a mum, she struggles with the idea but is able to play the role well.
-While at first, she decides to get fostered, she quickly changes her mind when she realizes that everyone else cares about her.
+Since she shouldn't know what it is like to have a mother, she struggles with the idea but is able to play the role well.
+While at first, she decides to be fostered, she quickly changes her mind when she realizes that everyone else cares about her.

 Floss is an incredibly bubbly young girl, with short curly ginger hair and green eyes.
 She is very mischievous and can be manipulative, always doing what she can to get what she wants.
 Although she is very sarcastic and can be rude, she has a good heart and wants to be loved deep down.